Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs_folder/prelab1.md

 which represents the calculation of the skewness of the range of numbers stored in A1, A2, and A3 as a single unit.
 Additionally, other useful formulas are available from {ref}`sec:software`, which should read in conjunction with this pre-lab.

-### When you should consider using Something Else

-An important part of any tool is using it appropriately.
-This might become a soapbox unlike every other pre-lab, which this text tends to avoid being at times.

-Consider using different tools than Excel when you need to

-- store data that needs to be assessed by other software or requires access control, instead use DBMSs like PostgreSQL, MariaDB.
-- have speed at processing data and information, instead use programming languages like Rust, Python with Pypy, or Java.
-- simulate complex systems, particularly ones with any form of Differential Equation determining their behaviors, instead use simulation software like simpy, Anylogic, SIMIO.
-- analyzing big data, for reference big data is greater than 500 entities in a list, instead use programming languages with frameworks to handle it like R, Python's Dask/PySpark, Apache's Flink/Samza/Storm.
 :::

 :::{tab-item} Python Review (Read)